Sonumajuru/sonumajuru/README.md

 I thrive on the thrill of collaboration, crafting engaging software solutions that spark innovation and drive change.

-- 🌟 Exploring the realms of imagination
+- 🌟 Exploring the realms of imagination and ideas
+- 🎓 Bachelor's degree in Computer Science (Information & technology)
-- 🖊️ Check out my website at [GenesisTech](http://genesistech.nl)
+- 🖊️ More about me ? check out my website at [GenesisTech](http://genesistech.nl)
-- 🌱 Currently searching for Shenron ( 神龍 シェンロン) of software development.
+- 🌱 Currently searching for Shenron 🐉 ( 神龍 シェンロン) of software development.
-- 🔍 By night, I’m secretly finding ways to upgrade my humanoid powers don't tell no one 🙊
+- 🔍 By night, I’m secretly finding ways to upgrade my humanoid powers tell no one 🙊